MarilenaRoque/alligatorRunner/README.md

 ### Game Scene

-> Game Scene - Where the game actually starts.
+> Game Scene - Where the game starts.
 Platforms of different sizes are generated and also random amounts of coins.
-The user is able to make the character jump through the platforms using the 'SPACE' key or clicking with the left mouse button.
+The user can make the character jump through the platforms using the 'SPACE' key or clicking with the left mouse button.
 Character is allowed to double jump, but no more than two jumps are allowed.
 Every time the character collects a coin (overlapping the coin) the Score is increased by 10 units and that should be displayed.

 ![Screenshot](./assets/game.png)